SAIKRISHNA-PATHIRIKKATTU/BioFuse-Indicator/README.md

 ### Ownership & Evidence
 Developed by: Saikrishna P
-Created: May 2026 for the Young Innovators Programme (YIP)
+Created: February 2026 for the  V THINC OF Vidya Academy of Science and Technology, Thrissur